Stay One Step Ahead of the Police

-It is your Constitutional right under the Fifth Amendment to NOT talk to the authorities about anything that may incriminate you without your lawyer present.
+In other words, it is your Constitutional right under the Fifth Amendment to avoid talking to the authorities about anything without your lawyer present.
 The authorities include the police, school administrators and any other person or entity that can act in a disciplinary capacity.

-If anyone attempts to question you, whether it’s a police officer, school administrator or some other person who wants to talk to you in an official capacity, you give them a copy of the document you signed with us.
-Once they are notified that you have an attorney, they are required to contact us attorney for any information they request and can no longer question you directly.
+If anyone attempts to question you, whether it’s a police officer, school administrator or another person who wants to talk to you in an official facility, give them a copy of the document you signed with me.
+Once the officials are notified that you have an attorney, they are required to contact me, and only me, for any information they request.
+By law, they can no longer question you directly.